AndyMc3000/ci-ms2-party-chef/testing.md

 #### Google Map ####
 * When Google Map controls work expected - Pan, Zoom in/out, Pegman, Map/Satellite views, and Full screen mode.
 * When Click on a Party Chef marker and InfoWindow pops up with kitchen contact details as expected.
 All markers worked as expected.
-* When I click on a new marker while an InfroWindow is already open, the existing InfoWindow closes and the new one opens as expected.
+* When I click on a new marker while an InfoWindow is already open, the existing InfoWindow closes and the new one opens as expected.

 #### Social Media Section ####
 * When I hover over a social media icon it grows as expected.